single-cell-data/TileDB-SOMA/apis/python/doc/tiledbsoma/soma_dataframe.md

          result_order: Optional[str] = None) -> Iterator[pa.RecordBatch]
 ```

-Read a user-defined subset of data, addressed by the dataframe indexing column, optionally

-filtered, and return results as one or more Arrow.RecordBatch.
+Read a user-defined subset of data, addressed by the dataframe indexing column, optionally filtered, and return results as one or more `Arrow.RecordBatch`.

 **Arguments**:

 - `ids`: Which rows to read.
-Defaults to 'all'.
+Defaults to `None`, meaning no constraint -- all rows.
 - `column_names`: the named columns to read and return.
-Defaults to 'all'.
+Defaults to `None`, meaning no constraint -- all column names.
 - `partitions`: an optional ``SOMAReadPartitions`` hint to indicate how results should be
 organized.
 - `result_order`: order of read results.
 This can be one of 'row-major', 'col-major', or